PenguLoader/PenguLoader/API_DOCS.md

 Call this function to store your data with a given key.
 - `key` [required] Keys should be string or number.
 - `value` [require] Value may be string, number, boolean, null or collection like array and object.
-Actually, it will be stored as JSON format, so any value like function and runtime object is ignored.
+Actually, it will be stored as JSON format, so any value like function and runtime object are ignored.

 Example:
 ```js